 February 20, 1943: "Eliga W. Woody, about 65, was in the Lincoln county jail here Friday while authorities investigated the slaying of Charles Phillips, 67, whose body was discovered near a cabin on Cougar mountain.
 Woody and Phillips lived together in the mountain area.
 Sheriff George Robinson said Woody told him that he shot his partner in self-defense.
 Woody, the sheriff said, walked to the Cougar mountain forest lookout after the shooting and reported it to Lookout Irvin Hussey, who notified state police at Newport.
 Robinson said Phillips recently had been released from the state penitentiary to which he was sentenced for four years in 1939 for carrying concealed weapons."
 (The Oregonian)

-1943: A woodshed was constructed by the Lincoln County FPA.
+1943: A woodshed constructed by the Lincoln County FPA.
 (Lincoln FPA Annual Report)

-1970: The final year the lookout was staffed.
-After the fire season ended the tower was removed.
+1970: The final year the lookout staffed.
+After the fire season ended the tower removed.